-Queen's Crescent operates a 'low-level' concerns policy in accordance with KCSIE (2021).
-'Low-level' refers to behaviour that is: inconsistent with expectations set out in the Staff Behaviour Policy, including inappropriate conduct outside of work, and/or does not meet the allegations threshold, or is otherwise not considered serious enough to consider a referral to the DOFA.
+Pitton CE Primary School operates a 'low-level' concerns policy in accordance with KCSIE.
+'Low-level' refers to behaviour that is: inconsistent with expectations set out in the Staff Behaviour Policy, including inappropriate conduct outside of work, and/or does not meet the allegations threshold, or is otherwise not considered serious enough to consider a referral to the DOfA.

-All low-level concerns will be reported to the Head of School; low-level concerns about the Head of School will be reported to the chair of governors.
+All low-level concerns will be reported to the headteacher; low-level concerns about the headteacher will be reported to the chair of governors.